tuhiproject/tuhi/README.md

   Interface to a device known by tuhi.
 Each object in Manager.Devices implements this interface.

-  Property: Name (s)
-      Human-readable name of the device.
-      Read-only

-  Property: Address (s)
+  Property: BlueZDevice (o)
-      Bluetooth address of the device.
+      Object path to the org.bluez.Device1 device that is this device.
       Read-only

   Property: Dimensions (uu)